JGShaw/parameter-freezer/README.md

 # URL Parameter Freezer
-This Chrome plugin allow you to freeze parameters
+This Chrome plugin allow you to freeze parameters in URL, so they stay the same when navigating betweek different pages.

+This was initially developed to use with Grafana so that you can freeze a selected time range and have it stay the same when navigating to a different dashboard.

 ## Installation